 dbj_once

-namespace deliberately has a name.
+namespace deliberately has that name.

 If this would be anon. namespace variables inside will be treated as if they are static.
-Which will make things to be called as many times as you have compilation units.
+Which will make things be called as many times as you have compilation units.
 Aka “cpp files”.

 Effectivelyinline singleton & instance()